Version 1.3 - Last Updated: 05 Nov 2025

 Q2: Will all courses need a credit value?

 A: Credits will be the basis of fee limits and fee loans under the LLE.
 To support this, certain types of provision will need to be credit-bearing to be designated for LLE funding.
-Credits will be required for all LLE funded modules and for the following LLE funded courses:
+For example, you'll need to assign credits to:

 • Ofqual regulated qualifications